wearearima/big-data-platform/deployment/README.md

 ### 3. Install PostgreSQL

-*NOTE: You can follow the steps that follow or, alternatively, simply run `set-up.sh` to install Postgres, Hive Metastore, Trino and Argo Workflows*
+*NOTE: You can follow the steps as explained below or, alternatively, simply run `set-up.sh` to install Postgres, Hive Metastore, Trino and Argo Workflows.*

-We will use Postgres as a database for storing data, but we will also need it to provide databases for Superset and [Hive Metastore](https://cwiki.apache.org/confluence/display/Hive/AdminManual+Metastore+3.0+Administration#AdminManualMetastore3.0Administration-RunningtheMetastoreWithoutHive).
+We will use Postgres as a database for storing data, but we will also need it to provide databases for Superset, [Hive Metastore](https://cwiki.apache.org/confluence/display/Hive/AdminManual+Metastore+3.0+Administration#AdminManualMetastore3.0Administration-RunningtheMetastoreWithoutHive) and Argo.
 Hive Metastore is a tool necessary for managing Iceberg tables.

 We will install Postgres through [Kubegres](https://www.kubegres.io/), a Kubernetes operator allowing to deploy Postgres with data replication and failover enabled out-of-the box.